stratza/spindlex/docs/api_reference/index.rst

 API Reference
 =============

-This section contains the complete API reference for SSH Library.
+This section contains the complete API reference for Spindle.

 .. toctree::
    :maxdepth: 2